 Ready or not, the holiday season is upon us.
 The forces that could pull you into relapse tend to get stronger around the end of the year when you’re likely to reflect on what you’ve accomplished the past twelve months and perhaps reconvene with people who likely saw you during your addicted past.
 Now more than ever, it’s important to build up a support network to ensure you stick to your commitment.

-Even if you be with loved ones in person this year, you can be in touch over the phone, Facetime, or video meeting (try Zoom, Skype, Facebook Messenger).
+Even if you can't be with loved ones in person this year, you can be in touch over the phone, Facetime, or video meeting (try Zoom, Skype, Facebook Messenger).
 Remember, too, there are online communities dedicated to those in recovery.
 To meet others who have recovered or who are going through the same things as you, you can try our addiction recovery forum, by clicking "forums" above.

 Importantly, you can also attend AA online now, so as we head into the holiday season, be sure to find a recovery community you can connect with.